aiboxlab/data-lake/README.md

 # Quickstart

-The AiBox Data Lake Toolkit is a slim library that provides uniform access to Medallion Data Lakes, with [OpenMetadata](https://docs.open-metadata.org/latest/connectors/storage), on Cloud Providers (e.g., GCP).
+The AiBox Data Lake Toolkit is a slim library that provides uniform access to Data Lakes on Cloud Providers (e.g., GCP).
 This library is developed for internal usage, but most of the source code and standards adopted are common for other purposes.

 The library can be installed with your favorite package manager: